dgraph-io/dgraph/wiki/content/deploy/index.md

 containing `startId` and `endId`, both inclusive.
 This id range can be safely assigned externally to new nodes, during data ingestion.
 * `/removeNode?id=3&group=2` If a replica goes down and can't be recovered, you can remove it and add a new node to the quorum.
-This endpoint can be used to remove a dead Zero or Dgraph server node.
+This endpoint can be used to remove a dead Zero or Dgraph alpha node.
 To remove dead Zero nodes, just pass `group=0` and the id of the Zero node.
 {{% notice "note" %}}
 Before using the api ensure that the node is down and ensure that it doesn't come back up ever again.